elementor/elementor-developers-docs/src/deprecations/deprecated-action-hook.md

 ## Use Cases

-When refactoring naming conventions, the old naming conventions should work alongside the new ones.
+When considering naming conventions, the old naming conventions should work alongside the new ones.

-A recent example happened when Elementor unified the registration process in different components in versions 3.5.
-Many action hooks across different [managers](./../managers/) renamed.
+An example of renaming occured when Elementor unified the registration process for several components in versions 3.5.
+Many action hooks across different [managers](./../managers/) were renamed.

 ## How To Deprecate Action Hooks

-We have an action hook called `elementor/old/action`, and we want to rename it to `elementor/old/action`.
+We have an action hook called `elementor/old/action`, and want to rename it `elementor/old/action`.

 The code: